 Fish, Wildlife and Conservation Ecology - Master of Science

 The Department of Fish, Wildlife and Conservation Ecology (FWCE) offers graduate work leading to the Master of Science degree with a major in Fish, Wildlife and Conservation Ecology.
-Faculty members in the department also may advise Ph.D. candidates through the graduate programs in the Department of Biology, Department of Animal and Range Sciences, Department of Plant and Environmental Sciences, as well as other Ph.D. granting departments.
-For additional information please see the graduate catalog entries for the respective departments.
+Faculty members in the department also may advise Ph.D. candidates through the graduate program in the Department of Biology, Department of Animal and Range Sciences, Department of Plant and Environmental Sciences, as well as other Ph.D. granting departments.
+For additional information, please see the graduate catalog entries for the respective departments.

 All students in the program must complete the following requirements:

-• One course each from the Ecological Concepts, Organismal Biology and Ecological Techniques categories (eligible courses listed below)
+• A minimum of 3 courses (9-12 credits) from Ecological Concepts, Organismal Biology, Ecological Techniques (eligible courses listed below),

 Prefix Title Credits

-Quantitative Methods: Eligible Courses 1
+Quantitative Foundations: Eligible Courses 1

 SAS Basics3